 Monsoon Health Tips

 Monsoon season not only rejuvenates every living organism after dealing with the scorching heat of summers but even brings a host of diseases along with it.
-The diseases which monsoon season brings along include jaundice, food poisoning, dysentery, typhoid, flu, cholera, cough and cold, and poor digestion.
+The diseases that monsoon season brings along include jaundice, food poisoning, dysentery, typhoid, flu, cholera, cough and cold, and poor digestion.
 These are some common diseases but are even undesirable companions as well.
-Do you often feel unwell in monsoon?
-Are you aware of some health care tips during monsoon?
+Do you often feel unwell in the monsoon?
+In this article monsoon, health tips are suggested.

 If you want to be healthy throughout the rainy season then you are the only one who has to take care of yourself as well as of your family.
 The stagnant water during monsoon makes easy breeding for mosquitoes which further increases the risk of various infections like malaria or dengue.

-- Try having balanced diet because the process of digestion during monsoon is significantly slow as compared to other seasons so you have to eat moderately as well as at the time when you feel hungry.
+- Try having a balanced diet because the process of digestion during monsoon is significantly slower as compared to other seasons so you have to eat moderately as well as at the time when you feel hungry.
 At the time when you are not feeling hungry can cause indigestion and sometimes even jaundice.
-Prefer having spices like coriander, turmeric, pepper and fruits, vegetable like radish, bananas, apple, pears, litchis, carrots and many more which will improve immunity as well as will help to improve digestion.
+Prefer having spices like coriander, turmeric, pepper, and fruits, a vegetable like a radish, bananas, apple, pears, litchis, carrots, and many more which will improve immunity as well as will help to improve digestion.

 - Prefer to eat clean as well as fresh food during monsoon and do ensure before consuming that all fruits and vegetables which you eat are hygienically washed.
 In order to kill germs, steam all the leafy vegetables and avoid eating contaminated food because that can lead to illnesses including jaundice.
 We recommend you all to have fresh soups as well as cooked food which is light as well as nutritious.

-- Chasing the mosquitoes away during monsoon is really important because stagnant water is the most common place of mosquitoes breeding.
-Drain out coolers as well as flower vases which you do not use, use mosquito nets as well as creams and repellents which are easily available in the market and will protect you from mosquito bites.
+- Chasing the mosquitoes away during monsoon is really important because stagnant water is the most commonplace of mosquito breeding.
+Drain out coolers as well as flower vases that you do not use, use mosquito nets as well as creams, and repellents which are easily available in the market and will protect you from mosquito bites.

 - If you are fond of having street food, then say a BIG NO to it during monsoon.
-Though street juices, kulfis, golas, chaat and sandwiches are really tempting but avoid having these during rainy season.
-These foods might contain bacteria which may cause indigestion.
+Though street juices, kulfis, golas, chaat, and sandwiches are really tempting but avoid having these during the rainy season.
+These foods might contain bacteria that may cause indigestion.

-- Try to avoid getting in puddles and if sometime you do end up then you must immediately clean as well as dry your feet with soft and dry towel.
+- Try to avoid getting in puddles and if sometimes you do end up then you must immediately clean as well as dry your feet with a soft and dry towel.
 This can significantly lead to fungal infections or sometimes athlete’s foot.
 If the person is diabetic, then dampness can even lead to affect toes and nails.
-It is advised to keep your shoes, raincoats and socks dry and clean during monsoon.
+It is advised to keep your shoes, raincoats, and socks dry and clean during monsoon.

 - Avoid going in sudden temperature change.
-Whenever you come back to home and sweating don’t go immediately inside the AC room.
-Sudden temperature change may cause of cold and cough.
-Same as while you are sweating, do not take bath, take 5-10 minutes rest then go and take bath.
+Whenever you come back home and sweating don’t go immediately inside the AC room.
+The sudden temperature change may cause of cold and cough.
+Same as while you are sweating, do not take a bath, take 5-10 minutes to rest then go and take bath.

-Some other health care tips during monsoon includes exercising as well as ample rest, eye care, care of elders as well as kids, wearing loose and cotton clothes, consume green and fresh vegetables and keep your house clean.
+Some other health care tips during monsoon include exercising as well as ample rest, eye care, care of elders as well as kids, wearing loose and cotton clothes, consume green and fresh vegetables, and keep your house clean.
 We all do love monsoon but we should not forget about taking care of our health too.

-The damp and filthy conditions in monsoon plays a host for many disease causing germs, which cause some serious health attacks like dengue, malaria, conjunctivitis, typhoid, viral fever, pneumonia, gastro intestinal disturbances, diarrhea and dysentery.
+The damp and filthy conditions in the monsoon play a host for many disease-causing germs, which cause some serious health attacks like dengue, malaria, conjunctivitis, typhoid, viral fever, pneumonia, gastrointestinal disturbances, diarrhea, and dysentery.
 If your immune system is weak you are supposed to catch these diseases instantly.
-To maintain healthy diet and protect you from such ill causes during the rainy season these countermeasures have to be taken.
+To maintain a healthy diet and protect you from such ill causes during the rainy season these countermeasures have to be taken.

 Never eat if you are not feeling hungry, this is a solid cardinal mantra in monsoons.